sophgo/sophgo-doc/SG200X/Software_Developers_Manual/SG200x_Software_Developer's_Manual_en.md

 - cvikernel: A library for TPU instruction generation, serving as assembly.
 - flatbuffers: 3rd-party open source libraries.
 - cnpy: A tool that provides c++ interface to read and write npy, npz data format
+- cvi_rtsp: A library for multiplexing and packetizing multimedia transport streams.
+- tdl_sdk: AI tool kit for algorithms integration
 - install: Artifact directory for built system images.

 # 2. Deploying the SDK